-- The Evaluation Team provides support by maximizing transfer credit while meeting accreditation and state requirements. - " The degree auditors complete audits for students nearing graduation to verify the student has completed all academic requirements of the degree.
+- " The degree auditors complete audits for students nearing graduation to verify the student has completed all academic requirements of the degree.
 Auditors also receive and process Commencement registrations. - The Registrar Support Team responds to student requests, including probation and suspension monitoring, processing transcript requests, receiving official transcripts, monitoring conditional and temporary students, as well as keeping all student records current and up-to-date.